johnbillion/user-switching/CONTRIBUTING.md

        composer install

-2. Install the Node dependencies:

-       npm install

-3. Check the MySQL database credentials in the `tests/.env` file and amend them as necessary.
+2. Check the MySQL database credentials in the `tests/.env` file and amend them as necessary.

 **Important:** Ensure you use a separate test database (eg. `wordpress_test`) because, just like the WordPress test suite, the database will be wiped clean with every test run.